3-story building collapses in Nigeria with children inside

-LAGOS, Nigeria (AP) — Rescue efforts are underway in Nigeria after a three-story building school building collapsed while classes were in session.
-Scores of children are thought to be inside.
+LAGOS, Nigeria (AP) — Frantic rescue efforts were underway in Nigeria on Wednesday after a three-story school building collapsed while classes were in session, with scores of children thought to be inside.

-Associated Press video from the scene on Wednesday shows at least one dust-covered child being carried out of the rubble.
-Onlookers crowd around in the densely populated neighborhood in Lagos, Nigeria’s commercial capital.
+Associated Press video from the scene showed a dust-covered child being carried out of the rubble, to cheers.
+But another child was pulled out and slung over a rescuer’s shoulder, limp and dangling.

+Onlookers crowded around in the densely populated neighborhood in Lagos, Nigeria’s commercial capital and a city of some 20 million people.

+Hundreds of people stood in narrow streets and on rooftops of rusted, corrugated metal.
+A single yellow excavator scooped at the ruins, a nest of rebar and dust.

 Most Read Nation & World Stories